INTRODUCTION

 "One can conceive of external lawgiving that would contain only positive laws; but then a natural law would still have to precede it, which would establish the authority of the lawgiver (i.e., his authorization to bind others by his mere choice)."
 (Text)/(AA VI:224)

-Within the structure of Kant's critique, the constituent power is given by God.
+Within the structure of Kant's philosophy, the constituent power is given by God.

 Jn 20:19-23